Virtual-Machine/llvm-tutorial-book/chap-4-parser.md

 ```

 Our parser is going to parse binary operations by taking a somewhat novel yet simple approach.
-In basic terms, when our parser reaches an expression, it will append the number literal nodes and make it the active node in anticipation of an impending binary node, if a binary node is reached, it then seeks the suitable insertion point in the AST and then promotes itself to that node, assuming that nodes children, and itself becoming the new active node in the parse tree.
+In basic terms, when our parser reaches an expression, it will append the number literal nodes and make it the active node in anticipation of an impending binary node.
+If a binary node is reached, it then seeks the suitable insertion point in the AST and then promotes itself to that node, assuming that nodes children, itself becoming the new active node in the parse tree.

 If you are like me the above words might sound pretty confusing so a picture is worth a 1000 words: